 - You may be able to resolve the issue immediately.
 Go to the Student Financial Services office on the first floor of Green Hall, and if you pay your outstanding charges, you can come back to the Clapp Library Main Reference Room and get your diploma until 2:15 p.m.
 We encourage you to resolve any holds before Commencement day.

 - Can I purchase additional tickets for the Thursday, May 29, Baccalaureate Day service?

-- Each graduating senior will be issued one complimentary guest ticket provided in their Commencement packet for the Baccalaureate Day service at the Houghton Chapel on Thursday, May 29, at 2:00 pm, as seating is limited in the chapel.
+- Each graduating senior will be issued one complimentary guest ticket provided in their Commencement packet for the Baccalaureate Day service at Houghton Chapel on Thursday, May 29, at 2:00 p.m., as seating is limited in the chapel.
 No additional tickets may be purchased.
 Only seniors and guests with a ticket will be seated inside the Chapel.
 Additional seating will be available in the tent adjacent to the Chapel with large projection screens in place for viewing the ceremony.
-Please note: On Baccalaureate Day, if there are still seats available in the Chapel, staff members will let guests seated under the tent know.
+Please note: On Baccalaureate Day, if there are still seats available in the Chapel, staff members will inform the guests seated under the tent.
 Additional guest seating will be available on a first-come basis.

 - What activities are occurring during Senior Week?

 - Senior Week is a week-long celebration held in the spring between the end of classes and before Commencement.
 For a listing of Senior Week events and/or if you have any questions, please contact the Class Council for the Class of 2014 at firstname.lastname@example.org.